 What the Brix value also tells you

-Assessing frost protection: Plants with high Brix values have naturally higher frost protection.
+Assess frost protection: Plants with high Brix values have naturally higher frost protection.
 The high sugar content in the sap acts like a natural antifreeze.

 What the Brix value has to do with Grünkraft Calcium

-A treatment with Grünkraft Calcium that works—shows in the Brix value within 2 to 3 days.
+A treatment with Grünkraft Calcium that works—shows itself in the Brix value within 2 to 3 days.
 The value increases.
 The dividing line becomes blurrier.
 The plant literally glows.

 "We pay doctors to make us healthy—but we should rather pay our farmers to keep us healthy."

-The refractometer is the tool that makes exactly this connection visible.
+The refractometer is the tool that makes this connection visible.
 It connects the farmer who produces with the person who eats.
 It makes nutrient density measurable.
 And it shows that healthy food is not a luxury—but the result of healthy soils and informed decisions.

-Sources: Dr. Carey Reams, Brix reference tables | Dr. Tom Dykstra, insect infestation and Brix values | Francis Chaboussou, plant health and pest infestation 1969 | John Kempf, Plant Health Pyramid | Dietmar Näser & Friedrich Wenz, Regenerative Agriculture, Nov.
-2019 | GIMAT Liquid Monitoring 2022 | regenerativ.ch, Brix and insect pests 2024 | klim.eco, plant sap analysis 2023 | chiemgau-agrar.de, Brixing in regenerative agriculture
+Sources: Dr. Carey Reams, Brix reference tables | Dr. Tom Dykstra, Insect infestation and Brix values | Francis Chaboussou, Plant health and pest infestation 1969 | John Kempf, Plant Health Pyramid | Dietmar Näser & Friedrich Wenz, Regenerative Agriculture, Nov.
+2019 | GIMAT Liquid Monitoring 2022 | regenerativ.ch, Brix and pests 2024 | klim.eco, Plant sap analysis 2023 | chiemgau-agrar.de, Brix in regenerative agriculture